 In a previous life, this website has been hosted on WordPress and I was thinking recently whether it might make sense to move it back over to WordPress if I was going to try to get into writing.
 There’s no doubt that WordPress is good for blogs and publishing, however, I do like static websites and JAMstack and using Jekyll for this website gives me the opportunity to learn something new - plus free hosting on GitHub.
 The thing that attracted me to Siteleaf v1 in the first place was that I didn’t really need WordPress - at the time I wasn’t blogging and my website was only really a holding page.
 Siteleaf v2 brought compatibility with Jekyll and GitHub sync, which is really good.
 There is a plugin I checked out recently trying to bring version control to WordPress called VersionPress but it isn’t production ready yet.
 There also seems to have been a bit of a push on the .blog TLDs recently.
 And I’ve got to admit I was tempted to pick one up and set it up on a WordPress install in the hope that it would kickstart me into blogging more.
 I quickly came to my senses though and realised another domain name with a fancy new TLD isn’t going to change anything.
 The other reason I thought about moving back over to WordPress is that I recently switched over to use Local by Flywheel from VVV for the WordPress sites I manage and liked the whole set up.
 I’m sticking with Jekyll and Siteleaf for now though.

-If you haven’t checked Siteleaf out yet, I strongly recommend you do.
+If you haven’t checked Siteleaf (affiliate link) out yet, I strongly recommend you do.